-The philosophy of Independent Living was one born out of the civil rights movement of the 1960s.
+The philosophy of Independent Living was born out of the Civil Rights Movement of the 1960's.

 American laws and policies had historically placed persons with disabilities in restrictive living environments, required massive amounts of spending to support this segregation, and ignored the desires of the individual in planning of support services.

-“Nothing about us without us.” became the mantra of the 1970s – a radical departure from the traditional medical rehabilitation paradigm that treated us as “sick”.
+“Nothing about us without us.” became the mantra of the 1970's – a radical departure from the traditional medical rehabilitation paradigm that treated us those with disabilities as “sick”.
 People with disabilities should have an integral part in defining their destiny and the Independent Living philosophy was born.

-With the passage of the Americans with Disabilities Act in 1990 equal access, barrier removal, anti-discrimination laws, and removal of stigmas and segregation have been goals of the Independent Living movement.
-Evidence is clear that people with disabilities can live full, productive lives if we learn effective coping and management skills related to our disability as well as ensuring that our living arrangements and community environment are open and accessible
+With the passage of the Americans with Disabilities Act in 1990, equal access, barrier removal, anti-discrimination laws, and removal of stigmas and segregation have been goals of the Independent Living movement.
+Evidence is clear that people with disabilities can live full, productive lives if they learn effective coping and management skills related to their disabilities as well as ensuring that their living arrangements and community environment are open and accessible

 In most cases, the disability does not determine the level of independence – the development of independent living skills and environment do.
 A proper mix of barrier minimization, disability awareness, advocacy, technical assistance, provision of role models and encouraged self-determination defines Independent Living.